Applications for the Venus Awards and Tara Howard’s Partner Charity are now closed.

 Venus and whatCharity are collaborating on two projects to select a charity partner for the Venus Awards Ceremony and another charity which Tara Howard is looking to personally support.
 Both organisations should work to help or empower women.

-Charities applying for either or both of these positions, have access to the whatCharity Premium membership for FREE until the end of the year.
-Click here to get set up on whatCharity and here to enter.
+Charities applying for either or both of these positions, have access to the whatCharity Member subscription for FREE until the end of the year.
+Click here to get set up on whatCharity.

 More recently, Tara has set up SASS (Self Adore Success System)- a framework which exists to inspire and empower mid-life women.
 SASS offers coaching programmes and sales training, to help women realise the value of their worth and break free of the limiting beliefs that hold them back.